-The responsibility for CWRE and IAG lies with Miss Gail Fairfax (Third Deputy Headteacher) and Mr Martin Atkinson, the School's dedicated Careers Advisor.
+The responsibility for CWRE and IAG lies with Miss Gail Fairfax (Third Deputy Headteacher) and Mr Martin Atkinson, the School's Head of Careers and Careers Advisor.
 There is also an appointed Link Governor, Mr Anthony Cole.

 However, many other key individuals within the School community have an important role to play: